pollsposition/models/popularity/hmm-popularity.md

     ax3.axvline(date)
 ```

-We notice two things looking at these plots:
+We notice two things when looking at these plots:

-1. Approval rates strikingly systematically decreased at the terms comes along;
+1. Approval rates strikingly systematically decrease as the terms comes along;
-2. While that's true, some events seems to push the approval rate back up, even though temporarily.
+2. While that's true, some events seem to push the approval rate back up, even though temporarily.
 This happened in every term, actually.
 Can that variance be explained solely with a random walk?
 3. Non-response rate is quite high during Macron's term.